 The last 12 months have been tough.
 Don’t put too much pressure on yourself and make sure you celebrate the small wins.
 With that in mind, spend more time doing the things that you love and give you inner peace.
 It could be morning yoga, listening to a mindfulness track, or writing down positive affirmations.
 Basically, what we’re proposing is a reverse ‘cheat’ day, often we get so busy that we don’t do the things that are good for us.
 Practising good habits for a short amount of time, like a week, will help you form better habits.

 Talk to Someone

-You might be struggling for energy right now, but talking to someone about how you feel can be a real game-changer for your mental health.
+You might be struggling for energy right now it might be difficult to even try to reach out.
+But talking to someone about how you feel can be a real game-changer for your mental health.
 You could talk to a loved one, trusted friend, or even a stranger – talking to someone helps to expel some of your built up tension and can also make you quickly realise that you’re not going through this alone.
 If you don’t feel comfortable talking about your burnout with someone close to you, there are always charities such as Anxiety UK (03444 775 774) or CALM (0800 58 58 58) where you can ring and get a friendly ear and some advice.